Best time to Trek in Nepal

 Group or Solo Trekking

 It depends upon you how do you like to trek.
 There is a trend to make groups for trekking in many of the companies.
 If you join a group, obviously the cost gets reduced and you can make a close friend circle.
 But some people want to go solo.
-Adventure White Mountain provides you facility of both group and solo trekking.
+Adventure White Mountain provides you facility for both group and solo trekking.

 Rough Guides to Nepal